Cystitis - noninfectious

 This may include:

-Surgery is rarely performed unless a person has severe urinary retention or significant blood in the urine.
+- Surgery is rarely done.
+It may be performed if a person has symptoms that do not go away with other treatments, trouble passing urine, or blood in the urine.

 If you need to use such products, try to find those that do not cause irritation for you.